emqx/emqx-docs/en_US/README.md

 2. At Any Scale: In our tests a single node can support up to 2 million connections.
 Effortlessly handle tens of millions concurrent MQTT connections with an EMQX cluster.
 3. Secured Communication: Secured communication with MQTT over TLS/SSL and various authentication mechanisms using username/password, JWT, PSK, X.509 certificates, and more.
 4. Real-time Event Processing: Low-code event processing with rich SQL queries powered by the built-in IoT rule engine.
 Stream millions of real-time IoT events, from device-to-cloud and cloud-to-devices.
-5. Ops-Friendly & Great Observability: Easily manage EMQX Community via CLI, HTTP API, and an elegant dashboard.
+5. Ops-Friendly & Great Observability: Easily manage EMQX via CLI, HTTP API, and an elegant dashboard.
 Monitor and alert with Datadog, Statsd, Prometheus, and Granfana.
-6. Gateways & Plugins: Extend and customize the EMQX Community with Gateways and Plugins.
+6. Gateways & Plugins: Extend and customize the EMQX with Gateways and Plugins.
 Easily implement proprietary IoT protocols or integrate with micro-services and enterprise DBMS.
 7. Run Anywhere: Adopt cloud-native architecture based on Kubernetes.
 Run anywhere in private, hybrid, and public clouds like AWS, GCP, and Microsoft Azure, from a single server to massive clusters.

 ## Features List